 About the TABC Exam

-Let’s answer how to get a TABC license.
-To get a TABC license, you only have a pass the test, and there’s no age limit on taking the exam.
+On completion of a TABC course, you still have a pass the test, and there’s no age limit on taking the exam.

-How Old Do You Need To Be To Get a TABC License?
+How Old Do You Need To Be To Get a TABC Certificate?

-You need to be 18 to serve alcohol in Texas, but there is no age limit on taking the exam if you want to start early.
+You need to be 18 to sell or serve alcohol here in Texas, but there is no age limit on taking the exam if you want to start early.
 However, the certification does expire after two years, so don’t start too early.

 How Long Is the Texas TABC Course?